nplan/HomeButtons/docs/mini/user_guide.md

 In the *Controls* card, enter the name of the icon, that you want to be shown on the e-paper display.
 Icons will be updated next time you press a button or on the next sensor update interval.

-You can choose any of the [*Material Design Icons*](https://materialdesignicons.com/){:target="_blank"}.
+You can choose any of the [*Material Design Icons*](https://pictogrammers.com/library/mdi/){:target="_blank"}.
 Enter the icon name in the label field in the format `mdi:{icon name}`.
 For example, `mdi:lightbulb-auto-outline`.

-Icons are downloaded from a *Github* repository.
+Icons are downloaded from the [Icon Server](#icon_server).
 For that purpose an internet connection is required.
 Once downloaded, the icons are stored permanently on the device.
 If you do not wish to have *Home Buttons* connected to the internet, you can set up the icons once and then disable internet access.
+Alternatively, you can host your own icon server.
+See [Self Hosted Icon Server](#self_hosted_icon_server) for more information.

 ### Configure Button Actions